Swimmer Matthew strikes gold at games

 His latest achievement at the Commonwealth Youth Games takes his swimming to another level again..

-‘My ambition has always been to reresent my country and at the Eurupean Juniors I represented Great Britain and at the Commonwealth Youth Games I represented Scotland so I’m pleased that now I have done both.’
-Matthew, who gets his A-level results today, now has his sights set on taking part in the Olympics in 2028and plans to train at the prestigious Bath Performance Centre, alongside university studies in mechanical engimeering.
+"My ambition has always been to represent my country and at the European Juniors I represented Great Britain and at the Commonwealth Youth Games I represented Scotland so I’m pleased that now I have done both."

+Matthew now has his sights set on taking part in the Olympics in 2028 and plans to train at the prestigious Bath Performance Centre, alongside university studies in mechanical engineering.